yucho/yucho.github.io/src/render/posts/golf-sucks.html.md

 The other day, my coworkers were chatting about golf.
 They were having a good time in the office.
 The following summarizes their entire conversation: "Have you been to *so-and-so* course?"
 "Did you know *so-and-so* plays well?"
 "Tell me about it."
 Rinse and repeat.
 Eventually, one of the coworkers turned to me and asked: *"you play golf?"*

-I was not sure.
+I was not sure of the answer.
 But I can share my view on this awe-inspiring sport.

 First off, we get to own a slave during the game!
 Of course, we will be courteous and call it a caddie.
 But it basically carries luggages and drives a car for us.
 It rakes bumpy soil and wipes dirt off balls.
 That's neat.

 An average golf course is 150 acre big.
 And golfers get to privatize everything within the land.
 You think moms pushing strollers can enjoy the beautiful landscape?
 Screw that.
 In order to build a golf course, the owner must invest millions of dollars to vandalize local ecosystem.
-He must wipe out native vegetation, drive away annoying wild animals, and infuse the soil with good stuff so only the lawn can survive.
-Even after all those troubles, he spends half million dollar annually to maintain them.
-Do you understand the prestige now, moms?
+He must wipe out native vegetation, drive away annoying wild animals, and infuse the soil with good stuff so only the selective grass can survive.
+Even after all those troubles, the owner spends half million dollar annually to maintain everything.
+Do you understand the prestige now, mums?
 You wanna walk, you gonna pay.

 Now, let's hear what others have to say about this magnificent sport.